Nuvalence/dialogflow-cx-tools/README.md

 The Nuvalence Agent Essentials for CCAI are accelerators that automate mundane, manual tasks related to creating and maintaining CCAI/Dialogflow agents:

-1. Generating an initial cut of an Agent capable of answering questions.
+1. Restoring the CCAI Agent from local files.
 2. Supporting translations and proper prosody for URLs, numbers, etc.
+3. Running CCAI Agent tests.
+4. Generating an initial cut of an Agent capable of answering questions.
+(Deprecated)

-You can find detailed documentation under the `documentation` folder.
+You can find detailed documentation in each module of the agent.

 # Prerequisites
 * JDK 17